The Coming of Atlas: Publication history

-The character of Atlas first and only appearance prior to this story was in DC Comics 1st Issue Special #1 in 1975.
+The character of Atlas' first and only appearance prior to this story was in DC Comics 1st Issue Special #1 in 1975.

-James Robinson was named as the new Superman writer on February 8, 2008.
-In many of his interviews approaching the start of his run, he stated that he always wanted to work on Superman, and also with writer Geoff Johns, comparing the two of them as Hal Jordan and Oliver Queen.
-In regards to his plans on the book, starting with "Atlas", he made a point that every reader will care about every major character in the Superman universe.
+James Robinson was named as the new Superman writer in February 2008.
+In many of his interviews approaching the start of his run, he stated that he always wanted to work on Superman, and also with writer Geoff Johns, comparing the two of them to Hal Jordan and Oliver Queen.
+With regards to his plans for the book, starting with "Atlas", he made a point that every reader will care about every major character in the Superman universe.
 Because he had worked on "Batman: Face the Face", he was asked if his and Johns' work on the two Superman books would be the same.
 He was quick to reply that it would not be, but that it would be, "better than that".

-Robinson believes he has a connection to Superman, as he was "...a working class British guy who came to America and America has given me everything", similar to the immigrant story that Superman's creation was based upon.
+Robinson believes he has a connection to Superman, as he was "...a working-class British guy who came to America and America has given me everything", similar to the immigrant story that Superman's creation was based upon.
 But in regards to the choice of having Atlas as the villain for his opening arc, it was due to his love for "all things Jack Kirby".

-However, the other main reason had to do with Superman's rogues gallery, as he felt that:
+His other main reason for doing the comic was Superman's rogues gallery, as he felt that: